A Ghost of a Chance

 It also doesn’t help that we are socializing a lot less.
 The Bureau of Labor Statistics has tracked how Americans spend their time since 2003.
 Back then, 38% of Americans socialized on an average day.
 When that metric was last measured, in 2024, the percentage was 29%.
 Americans spend 158 fewer hours a year in face-to-face social contact than they did two decades ago.
 The pandemic certainly accelerated the decline, but the trendline was declining before we locked down.

 Did we stop socializing because we grew increasingly convinced people are unfair and not to be trusted, or did we stop trusting and believing in fairness because we withdrew from social activities?
 I don’t know.
 That’s above my pay-grade.
 But it does seem a self-fulfilling prophecy.
-And it doesn’t change the fact that a lot of folks are feeling hurt from ghosting.
+And it doesn’t change the fact that a lot of folks are feeling left behind.

 She looked me straight in the eyes and said, “Larry, have you checked the news?
 The world is a dumpster fire.”
-I countered that was no excuse.
-And she replied, “you have no idea what the person on the other end of the line is going through at this moment.”
+I argued that was precisely why the decent thing to do was to reply to my email.
+Be decent!
+Do the right thing.
+To this she replied, “you have no idea what the person on the other end of the line is going through at this moment.
+We’re all just trying to get through it.
+You may not be the most important thing on that person’s plate right now.”

 The American Psychological Association surveyed more than 3,000 adults in the summer of 2025 and found that 69% had needed more emotional support over the past year than they received.
 That figure has climbed every year since 2023.
 Nearly seven in ten employed adults identified work as a significant source of personal stress, the highest reading since the first months of COVID.